Kaylen1q/YouTube-Music-Launcher-Shortcut/README.md

 YouTube Music Launcher

 This Go application listens for keyboard events and triggers an action when a specific key is pressed.
-It leverages the go-hook package to monitor low-level keyboard events and executes a command to open YouTube Music in a private Firefox window when the . (dot) key is pressed.
+It leverages the go-hook package to monitor low-level keyboard events and executes a command to open YouTube Music in a private Firefox window when the specific  key is pressed.

 Features

     Keyboard Monitoring: Continuously listens for global keyboard events on the system.
-    Custom Actions: Detects when the . key is pressed and launches YouTube Music in a private Firefox browser window.
+    Custom Actions: Detects when the specific key is pressed and launches YouTube Music in a private Firefox browser window.
     Interrupt Handling: Gracefully handles system interrupts (e.g., Ctrl+C) to clean up resources.

 Prerequisites